Nail Gun Massacre: Reception

 A reviewer credited as "Lor." of Variety on the Magnum Entertainment video cassette on May 2, 1987.
-"Lor." referred to the film as an amateurish horror feature" noting that acting and technical credits were poor stating that the premise "proves to be funny, realistic blood effects are the pic's raison d'etre."
+"Lor." referred to the film as an amateurish horror feature", noting that acting and technical credits were poor, stating that the premise "proves to be funny, realistic blood effects are the pic's raison d'être".

 TV Guide was given one out of four stars rating.
 In his book overviewing of splatter films of the 1980s, Scott Aaron Stine described the film as an exercise in "low-rent filmmaking" and a "typically lame slasher flick".
-The review concluded that the film was an inexcusable sexist tripe that will only appeal to indiscriminate splatterpunks."
+The review concluded that the film was an "inexcusable sexist tripe that will only appeal to indiscriminate splatterpunks".

 DVD Talk's Adam Tyner gave the film a grade of 1½ out of 5, and concluded, "Y'know, if I watch something and have a genuinely good time with it, even if it's for all the wrong reasons, I can't really consider it a bad movie.
 It's not quite the Troll 2 of slasher movies, but I had more fun with Nail Gun Massacre... laughing and screaming at my TV... than any other movie I've watched in a very long time".
 In a review for DVD Verdict, Paul Corupe heavily criticized the film, writing, "A sleazy slasher from the 'anything goes' VHS heyday of the early 1980s.
 Put on by Texas entrepreneur Terry Lofton.
 There are moments of unintentionally hilarious reprieve on display throughout the film."